 We soon outgrew our original Sewing House on Davis Street.
 We were actively looking for a larger property.
 One day in 2011 a good friend of the store told me that Brown's Shoe Store was for sale.
 We contacted the owner and after a short negotiation we purchased the building.
 After extensive remodeling we moved into our new Sewing House at 220 East Main in 2012.
 We now have about 6000 square feet of display and class room areas.

-When you come to The Sewing House you will see over 4000 bolts of fabric, sewing supplies, quilting tools, a classroom, Janome and Elna sewing machines, embroidery machines and sergers.
+When you come to The Sewing House you will see over 4000 bolts of fabric, sewing supplies, quilting tools, a classroom, Janome, Elna and Necchi sewing machines, embroidery machines and sergers.
 Some of our customers have joined our team.
 They make The Sewing House a relaxing, refreshing destination for visitors from all over southeast Iowa and northeast Missouri.
 We hope you will stop by soon.
 You will always be welcome.